 What we also need: We need to increase biofuel production capacities.
 This will reduce fuel costs per tonne.
 Lowering logistics costs will have a significant side effect: It will further expand the logistics network across many locations.
 In this case, biofuels will no longer be at a disadvantage compared to conventional fuels.

-5. THE MARKET ENVIRONMENT
+5. PROS AND CONS OF THE BIOFUEL MARKET

 Although the biofuel market can be maintained almost indefinitely simply because biofuel production is self-sustaining, fossil fuels are still much more abundant than biofuels in terms of short and medium-term production capacity in tonnes.
 While it is true that fossil fuels are heavily concentrated in a few places such as the Middle East, the US and Russia, all these places have so much oil and gas that it is worth exploiting the oil and gas reserves first.
 Let us now draw a comparison with biofuels: Biofuel crops can be grown in cold and warm climates.
 Stables for biofuels can be found in almost all latitudes of the world.
 In most cases the processing does not necessarily guarantee a high energy yield, except in places like Brazil and Indonesia.
 Places like Indonesia have a very high energy yield for biofuels.

 Without subsidies, biofuels will remain prohibitively expensive.
 This will not change in the near future.
 Developments in biofuel technology are certainly necessary.
 The market needs to expand sufficiently to allow economies of scale so that biofuel production can be further expanded.
 The high price is one of the biggest disadvantages for the further use of biofuels in our economy.